Hyunjung-agLee/hyunjung-aglee/_pages/about.md

 I am a Ph.D. candidate in the Department of Agricultural and Resource Economics at the University of California, Davis working in Agricultural and Behavioral Economics.

-My dissertation work explores how consumers interpret and evaluate various food labels and claims and process label- and production-related information, particularly in the context of sustainable farming practices.
-I also study how consumers evaluate product quality when multiple, potentially redundant labels and claims are used to promote credence qualities.
-Across all studies, I emphasize consumers’ subjective information processing, which may lead to different outcomes than those predicted by traditional economic theory.
+My dissertation explores how consumers interpret and evaluate various food labels and claims, and how they process label- and production-related information, particularly in the context of sustainable farming practices.
+I also study how consumers react to additional, seemingly redundant statements about sustainable production practices used to promote credence qualities, and whether such combinations influence perceived quality and purchase likelihood.
+Across all studies, I emphasize consumers’ subjective information processing, drawing on insights from behavioral economics to explain outcomes that may diverge from those predicted by traditional economic theory.

 Before joining UC Davis, I worked as a researcher at the Korea Rural Economic Institute.
 I earned both my B.A. and M.A. in Agricultural and Resource Economics from Seoul National University.